-Represents the value of Mr. Lousada's deferred equity units that were vested and outstanding on September 30, 2022, based on the value of our common stock as of such date.
+(1) Represents the value of Mr. Lousada's deferred equity units that were vested and outstanding on September 30, 2023, based on a price per share of \$31.40, which was the closing price of our common stock on September 29, 2023, the last business day of fiscal year 2023.

-Upon a change of control of the Company and upon certain sales of shares of our common stock underlying Profits Interests and Acquired LLC Units, distributions will be made in respect of Profits Interests (to the extent of their liquidation value) and Acquired LLC Units.
+Upon a change of control of the Company and upon certain sales of shares of our common stock underlying Profits Interests and vested equity units of Management LLC, distributions will be made in respect of Profits Interests (to the extent of their liquidation value) and Management LLC units.